Advanced Public Key Infrastructure for Machine Identities

 One of the primary goals of PKI automation is to streamline certificate lifecycle management.
 Instead of manually handling certificate requests, renewals, and revocations, you can implement systems that handle these tasks automatically.
 This minimizes the risk of certificate expiry and reduces administrative overhead.

-• Automated Enrollment: Use protocols like ACME (Automated Certificate Management Environment) Source: Let's Encrypt to automate certificate issuance.
+- Automated Enrollment: Use protocols like ACME (Automated Certificate Management Environment) to automate certificate issuance.
+Let's Encrypt is a prominent ACME client/server, and the protocol itself is broader than just one provider.

-• Example: Deploy a solution where new virtual machines receive certificates as part of their initial configuration, ensuring immediate compliance.
+- Example: Deploy a solution where new virtual machines receive certificates as part of their initial configuration.
+This can be achieved through cloud-init scripts or by integrating with infrastructure-as-code tools.

 In modern DevOps environments, integrating PKI into your CI/CD pipelines is crucial.
 This ensures that every application deployment includes the necessary certificates for secure communication.